 - Or (though I did regret it, for I see . . . a little while).

 - Lit. with a sorrow according to God

 The Grace of Giving

-8 I am not saying this by way of command, but rather as someone who is testing the genuineness of your love through the diligence of others.
+8 I am not saying this by way of command, but rather as one who is testing the genuineness of your love through the diligence of others.
 9 For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sakes he became poor, so that you, through his poverty, might become rich.
-10 Since then this opportunity is much to your advantage, I will give you my view on the matter: A year ago you not only began to do this work, but also to desire it.
-11 But now you must finish the work as well, so that just as you earnestly desired to do it, so too you actually bring it to completion, drawing on whatever resources you may have.4 12 For if the willingness is present, the gift is received according to what a person has, not according to what he doesn’t have.
-13 Now I say all this, not so that others may be eased and you burdened, 14 but rather as a matter of equity.5 For your abundance at this present time will make up for their lack, so that one day their abundance may likewise make up for your lack—that equity may prevail.
+10 Therefore, since this opportunity is much to your advantage, I will give you my view on the matter: A year ago you not only began to do this work, but also to desire it.
+11 But now you must finish the work as well, so that just as you earnestly desired to do it, so too you will actually bring it to completion, drawing on whatever resources you may have.4 12 For if the willingness is present, the gift is received according to what a person has, not according to what he doesn’t have.
+13 Now I say all this, not so that others may be eased and you burdened, 14 but rather as a matter of equity.5 For your abundance at this present time will make up for their lack, so that one day their abundance may likewise make up for your lack—so that equity may prevail.
 15 As it is written, “He who gathered much did not have too much, and he who gathered little did not have too little.”6

 - Lit. hoped

 - Or possibly among

 - Or imparted to you; lit. the love from us in you; some mss, your love for us